Aryan-Jhaveri/mcp-foodguidecanada/IMPLEMENTATIONS.md

 ![] **Maybe** create a tool to create .ics files (need to see how different LLM clients display artifacts)

+### June 4, 2025

+## <-Bugs->
+[x] Edit prompt to always use search_filter simple text before adding additional filters
+    - [] Edit prompt to always
+[x] Edit recipe add prompt , and show recipes prompt to always ask user for feedback [x] 158 in server.py a empty text string for source which needs to be removed to be replace with the url being the source

 ### June 1, 2025
 [x] FIX!!
 The Temp db seems to create a new/multiple entry for the same recipe fetch.